The World of Stadium Organists - The Art of Improvised Performance That Colors Games

 Player Entrance Music and Organ Arrangements

-Modern NPB features player-selected entrance music when batters step up or pitchers take the mound.
+NPB in the 2020s features player-selected entrance music when batters step up or pitchers take the mound.
 This culture became established in the late 1990s, but previously organists played unique phrases for each player's entrance.
 Some stadiums still combine recorded entrance music with live organ performance.
 Organists play entrance melody organ arrangements, welcoming players with warmer tones than recordings.
 During scoring opportunities, organists perform standard 'rally themes' on organ, uniting with crowd clapping to energize the stadium.
 This live performance atmosphere is a core ballpark experience that recorded audio cannot replicate.

 The Art of Improvisation